kmmoore/kmmoore.github.io/_posts/2014-10-06-uefi-and-bootloaders.md

 BIOS vs UEFI
 --------------

 In the bad old days when BIOS was written, computers were simple, hard drives were small, and bootloaders were small.
+Because of this, and to keep things simple, BIOS required the bootloader to be stored in the very first sector of the boot medium (e.g., a hard drive, floppy, or CD).
+This first sector was called the [Master Boot Record (MBR)](http://en.wikipedia.org/wiki/Master_boot_record).
+Typical hard drive sectors are only 512 bytes, which is not a lot of space for the bootloader.
+Consequently, most moder bootloaders are multi-stage -- they have a simple bootloader in the MBR that loads a more complex one from a fixed location in a partition, which then loads the operating system.

+When UEFI was developed, the designers decided to remove the 512 byte limit.
+UEFI based bootloaders are instead stored in a regular file (with a special name) on a FAT-16 formatted partition.
+While this makes the UEFI firmware much more complicated than BIOS (since it now has to know about filesystems and partion maps and such), it makes writing a bootloader much easier.